pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 multiple resolution mechanisms, and URIs have a native resolution mechanism.
-DOI doesn't have a native mechanism, and according to Larry Stone, it 'currently needs the crutch of HTTP proxies which have the same DNS naming problem'.
-[Stone's evaluation][stone evaluation] was largely based on contemporary and now largely irrelevant implementation details.
-And some things he mentions are just plain wrong.
-He is right in saying that we shouldn't rely on PURLs to attach truly archival, long-lived names to network-accessible resources.
-Let's just archive the resources and use the URIs to identify them directly!
+DOI doesn't have a native mechanism, and according to Larry Stone, it 'currently needs the crutch of HTTP proxies which have the same DNS naming problem'.[^stone-evaluation]

-But there is a deeper problem with DOI that wasn't seen in these early days of the Web, and one which DNS miraculously managed to escape (in large part thanks to [David Holtzman]), one that I think is much more subtle and sinister, and more of a barrier to a free and open culture of scholarship.
+But there is a deeper problem with DOI that wasn't as apparent in these early days of the Web, one that I think is much more subtle and sinister, and more of a barrier to a free and open culture of scholarship.
 DOIs were created with an explicit barrier to entry, one that was placed high deliberately.
-The DOI System was designed in order [for publishers to interoperate with other publishers][crossref] to unambiguously identify PDF products.
+The DOI System was designed in order [for publishers to interoperate with other publishers][crossref] to unambiguously identify business products.
 This is not intrinsically bad, and as a system of identification, it is a nice system for for what it was designed.
-The DOI created a centralized, proprietary Web of research products.
-Even though it wasn't designed for this, the DOI has turned into a proprietary lock-in mechanism that keeps publishers in control.
+The DOI created a centralized, proprietary registry of research products.
+It was never designed to be a researcher-facing identification scheme or something that just anyone could create and use in a global context.
+As it has become more visible to researchers and even the public however, the DOI has taken on the ad hoc role of saying what counts as scholarship and delineating the scholarly record,[^herbert-doi-comment] and with the rise of publisher-supported SaaS products where DOIs can be created for free, the DOI is quickly becoming a proprietary lock-in mechanism to keep publishers in control.

-All of this makes sense if you understand that the DOI system was [designed for proprietary B2B interactions][crossref] and not as something that just anyone could create and use in a global context.

-But as we try to create this new culture of open scholarship, the DOI system becomes more and more of a visible misfit and barrier to progress.
-It was not designed for open scholarship or scholarly commoning, and is a poor fit for it because it was designed to centralize power and decision-making, making it difficult for just anyone to participate in the system.

 The [ISO 26324][DOI standard] is a standard, but not an open standard, as the last time I checked it costs 88 CHF to purchase it directly if you are not an